 Taking it back to the start doesn't imply when had my first symptom or even when I was diagnosed.
 I knew about MS and all of its ugliness way before I experienced my first symptom.

-Finally, ten years later, she was diagnosed by a spinal tap.
+Finally, ten years later, she was diagnosed by spinal tap.
 I was 20.
 I didn't really understand the disease and quite honestly I resented the whole thing.
 Not my mother - just the absolute lack of control, not to mention the complete open-endedness of it all.
-No surgery or drugs could correct it.
+No surgery or drugs can correct it.
 It's a disease with no cure.

 Within a year I would start to experience transient symptoms here and there that were easy to dismiss because they didn't last long.
 MS was the last thing on my mind.
 Seriously.

 Here's where I screwed up: the double vision subsided and I was feeling good so I took his diagnosis, packed it up in the "worry/unknown" box and locked it away.
 I should've gotten a second opinion.
-Big mistake.

 So from fall of 2000 to the following fall of 2001 I had a few more symptoms come and go - my legs got numb, my hands got numb (to the point where I couldn't hold a guitar pick), if I'd bend my head and look down I'd get this weird, creepy electric shock feeling going down my spine... more mounting evidence that I couldn't dismiss.
 Then something happened that I absolutely couldn't ignore.